Creating Your Own Work Uniform Saves You Time And Money

 - Grey shoes/boots

-- Contrast colour jacket (mine is bright pink!)
+- Contrast color jacket (mine is bright pink!)

 - 8 x Blouses and shirts in various colors/patterns

 My work wardrobe is almost identical to the above apart from having navy not grey.
 Add in a pair of sandals for hot days and that’s your wardrobe for both summer and winter if you work in an office.

 You might want a jumper/cardigan/fleece in the winter but most buildings have central heating/air conditioning so possibly not.
 The only time I wear a fleece to work is when the central heating is broken!

 Finish off creating your own work uniform with a couple of go to accessories that you can wear daily.
-I gave up wearing jewellery, saves time in the morning.
+I gave up wearing jewelry, saves time in the morning.
 No more faffing trying to get stud earrings in!

 You save time as there is no time lost deciding what to wear, done and dusted in about 20 seconds, if that.